-It is possible to keep fit despite the demands of parenthood.
-Having a child does not have to tether you to crib and playpen; as long as you're willing to be flexible and use your imagination.
-You might have to change the way you do things but you won't have to cut a fit lifestyle completely out of your life.
+It’s possible to keep fit despite the demands of parenthood.
+Having a child does not have to tether you to crib and playpen.
+You might have to change how and when you do your workouts but there’s no reason to completely cut workouts out of your life.

 Infants |